SomebodyLikeEveryBody/Hygi0Quizz/README.md

 **If your quizzes.js file have less than 5 questions** you will have to answer to all questions that are in the file to get a score, it is self managed !

-However, it is **5 questions by default, but you can modify this** by adding `?n=X` at the end of the url and pressing entry to do training with 1, 2, 3, ..., all questions in the quiz.
+However, it is **5 questions by default, but you can modify this** by adding `?n=X` at the end of the url and pressing entry to train with 1, 2, 3, ..., all questions in the quiz.
 If you enter a number greater than the number of questions available, it will set a number equal to the number of the questions, it is self managed !
 ![Screenshot](./imgReadMe/furth1.png)
 ![Screenshot](./imgReadMe/furth2.png)